tendermint/tendermint/docs/architecture/adr-074-timeout-params.md

 [validity rules][time-param-validation] as the current configuration values, namely, each value must be non-negative.

-### Removal of Old Parameters

-The old `timeout-*` parameters that are configured in the [config.toml][config-toml] will be removed completely.

-### Optional: Temporary Local Overrides

-The new `TimeoutParams` will be released during the `v0.36` release cycle.
-Accidentally configuring these parameters too low would result could result in chains with slow networks or low-degree network topologies to not gossip votes within the configured timeouts and require many rounds for consensus to occur.
-To prevent this condition, we could optionally include a set of `unsafe-timeout-*` parameters in the `config.toml`.

-These parameters would allow node operators to quickly remedy the situation while preparing to update the consensus parameters.
-This would be a temporary solution that we would remove within the v0.37 release.
+### Migration

+Migration to using these new parameters will occur across two releases.
+During the v0.36 release, Tendermint will add these as consensus parameters.
+The old parameters config-local parameters will continue to exist as well in the v0.36 release.
+If the parameters are set as consensus parameters, the config-local parameters will be ignored.
+If the consensus parameters are not set, Tendermint will fall back to using the values contained in the `config.toml` file.

+During the v0.36 release cycle, if non-default values are set in the `config.toml`, the node will log a warning alerting operators that the parameters will soon be removed in the upcoming release.

+In the v0.37 release, the config-local parameters will be removed.
+If a node continues to set the parameters in the configuration file, an error will be logged that indicates how to upgrade or remove them.

 ### Add New Consensus Parameters to HashedParams

 Tendermint currently only verifies that a subset of the consensus parameters are equal across all validators.
 These parameters are the `BlockMaxBytes` and the `BlockMaxGas`.
 A [hash of these parameters][hashed-params] is included in the block.
 Validators ensure their values of the parameters match by hashing their value of the parameters and checking that their hashed value matches the hash included in the block.

-Including the new parameters in the consensus parameters hash will break verification of old blocks.
-We will therefore wait until other verification-breaking changes occur and add these parameters into the hashed parameters when that occurs.
-Currently, `v0.37` is planned to be a verification-breaking change, so these parameters should be included in in the hash as part of that release.
+Including the new parameters in this hash could break verification of old blocks.
+To add the parameters in a hash-compatible way, we will only include these consensus parameters in the hash if they have ever been updated to be non-default values.
+This is safe for validation of historic blocks because the parameters could not have been set during heights where they did not exist.
+Eliding them from the hash them will therefore produce the same hash that would have been produced as before they existed.

+For backwards compatibility, Tendermint will keep track of these initial default values for each of these parameters.
+If the defaults ever change, our hash-compatible upgrade scheme requires remembering the initial defaults so as to ignore the parameters when that initial default is being used.

 ## Consequences